We offer alternative school break opportunities for students.

 Americus, GA 31709-3498

-Use our #CollegiateChallenge hashtag to share your trip.
+Use the #CollegiateChallenge hashtag to share your trip.